 Soil is made up of soil particles, air, and water.
-Ideally, soil should be filled with 25% water and 25% air and the other 50% with soil particles (Figure 1).
+Ideally, soil should be filled with 25% water and 25% air and the other 50% with soil particles (see Figure 1).
 This maximizes the availability of nutrients to roots and keeps a healthy environment for soil microbes that help with nutrient uptake.

-The type of particles often varies by the amount of sand, silt, or clay (Figure 2).
-Depending on the amount of each type of particles you have in your soil, the ability to interest with particles and find the field to find the same field the same field to find the same field to find the same field the same field to find the same field the same field the same field to find the same field th to interact with nutrients will be different from field to field.
+The type of particles often varies by the amount of sand, silt, or clay (see Figure 2).
+Depending on the amount of each type of particles you have in your soil, the ability to interact with nutrients will be different from field to field.
 Knowing the soil type helps you understand what fertilizer options and strategies are best.
 For more information on the soil types in your field, visit the United States Department of Agriculture Web Soil Survey (https://websoilsurvey.sc.egov.usda.gov/App/HomePage.htm).